SQD1/RESTORE-DiT/README.md

     python run_eval.py config_yaml_path SDT --test-data.test-config ./configs/config_PASTIS_test_simulation.yaml --checkpoint pth_model_path --inference_steps 1

-Use the command above to evaluate on test set of PASTIS-R. You should:
+To use the command above for evaluation on the test set of PASTIS-R, YOU NEED TO:
 1. Replace the `config_yaml_path` to your specific config.yaml path in `results` folder, which could be like `./results/2025-06-17_18-00/config.yaml`.
 2. Replace the `pth_model_path` to your specific saved model path in `results` folder, which could be like `./results/2025-06-17_18-00/checkpoints/Model_best.pth`.